 What factors are most important to the search algorithms?
 It’s likely you’ve heard the phrase, “Content is king.”
-Content is critical in the modern marketplace, and we discussed content marketing in-depth in our last post.
-We also covered keywords in an earlier post, although that post was more focused on their importance during message development, rather than SEO.
+Content is critical in the modern marketplace (we discuss content marketing in-depth in this post).
+We also have a post on keywords, although it’s more focused on their importance during message development, rather than SEO.
 You may have heard that keywords are no longer relevant.
 That isn’t accurate; they’re just being looked at differently.

 It’s also important to consider competition when identifying and utilizing keywords.
 On the one hand, you want to use keywords that are relevant and popular to your target segments.
 However, popular keywords will be utilized by more companies, which will make it more difficult to rank and stand out from the competition.
 Less common keywords may not receive a massive volume of searches, but there will be less competition for them as well.
 That means you have a better chance of ranking well and standing out when the term is searched.
 A good practice is to use a combination of each.

 Google has made several updates to its platform that affect SEO.
 Until you begin developing an SEO strategy, don’t worry too much about the details.
 However, it’s good to have a basic understanding of the terms.